 Getting clarity on your eligibility

-If you think you might qualify for ECO4, HUG or Warm Homes funding, we check eligibility for free as part of every AMP survey.
+If you think you might qualify for the Warm Homes Plan, ECO4, HUG or Warm Homes Local Grant, we check eligibility for free as part of every AMP survey.
 We work with the major Northumberland and County Durham local authorities and have current contacts at the ECO4 administering bodies.
 Where you don’t qualify for grant funding, we’ll tell you straight — there’s no point chasing applications that won’t land.

 Book a free survey → or call 0191 535 2711.